 Testing a Three-Slot Receptacle for Power

-In order to test a three-slot receptacle, check for power between the large and small slot.
-Place the red lead in the small vertical slot and the black lead into the larger vertical slot.
+To test for power in a three-slot receptacle.
+Place one probe of the tester in the small vertical (hot) slot and the other probe into the larger vertical (neutral) slot.
 If the test lights, the receptacle is active and functioning correctly.

 06 of 09